 In a follow-up study, the same set of researchers from Leeds Metropolitan University discovered that weight-loss camps appeared to improve children’s self-esteem, weight-related issues, body shape preferences, weight, and height.
 The camp’s focus on the child’s weight appears to help, rather than harm, children’s psychological well-being.
 (Citation 2.)

 While there may be no substitute for parental guidance, sometimes a weight-loss camp is the right fit for many parents looking to help their children lose weight.
 A weight loss camp can help your child lose weight, gain friends, and improve valuable self-esteem.
+However, if you are considering sending your child to a summer camp you can also consider reading our article for this topic further.

 1) Children’s weight-loss camps: psychological benefit or jeopardy?, International Journal of Obesity (2003) 27, 748–754.